tulika105/Memory-AI-Agent/README.md

 ## 🔁 Daily Workflow (End-to-End)

-1. A daily email reminder is sent using Windows Task Scheduler
+1. A daily email reminder is sent using GitHub Actions
 2. The user manually runs the agent
 3. The user enters their learning for the day
 4. The learning is stored persistently in JSON